Bob Guccione: Art collection

 Guccione was a painter whose art premiered at Nassau County Museum of Art as well as the Butler Institute of American Art.
 His art continues to hang in the Borghi Fine Art Gallery, is featured in the POBA - Where the Arts Live online collection, and is a part of the Filthy Gorgeous Media art collection.
 Bob Guccione was a world-renowned collector of fine art.
 Highlights of the Guccione collection included a portrait by Amedeo Modigliani and a Pablo Picasso portrait of the artist's son, Paulo.
 He owned paintings by Sandro Botticelli, Albrecht Dürer, El Greco, Marc Chagall, Salvador Dalí, Giorgio de Chirico, Edgar Degas, Fernand Léger, Gilbert Stone, Henri Matisse, Jules Pascin, Camille Pissarro, Pierre-Auguste Renoir, Georges Henri Rouault, Chaïm Soutine, and Vincent van Gogh.

 The Guccione art collection was sold at auction by Sotheby's in November 2002 to pay Guccione's personal debts, originally incurred in the Atlantic City venture.
-The collection had been appraised by Christie's at $59 million two years prior.
+The collection had been appraised by Christie's at $59 million two years previously.
 However, 9/11 had depressed the art market and the Guccione collection failed to sell for its appraised price.
 The aggregate sale price was $19 million, which was used to pay lender Swiss Re.
 Swiss Re sued Guccione in New York State Court for a $4 million shortfall on the loan balance.
 Much of the remaining personal collection of Bob Guccione's art, photographs, and memorabilia was acquired by entrepreneur Jeremy Frommer in early 2012.
 The acquisition included over 60 original Guccione Oils, as well as the original illustrations and photographs by artists such as Arthur Cummings, Bill Lee, Suze Randall, Earl Miller, Berth Milton Sr. and more.
 The highlight of the collection is the quarter of a million photographs that were taken by Bob Guccione, himself, throughout the 1960s, 1970s and 1980s.
-The items obtained by Frommer were the inspiration for his company Jerrick Ventures LLC's creation of the website, Filthy Gorgeous Media, which debuted in June 2013.
+The items obtained by Frommer were the inspiration for his company Jerrick Ventures LLC's creation of the website Filthy Gorgeous Media, which debuted in June 2013.

 Guccione had a history of leveraging his prized asset.
 He borrowed $20 million from AIG, the insurance company.
 Subsequently, they refinanced with Swiss Re Insurance.